matejo2/spock-example/readme.md

 # spock-example
 a super simple spock implementation with spring framework

-For using spock you hae to add two dependencies, spock-core and spock-spring (if you are using it in the spring context)
+For using spock you have to add two dependencies, spock-core and spock-spring (if you are using it in the spring context)

 ```xml
 <dependency>